A winner is willing to do what others are not.

 2012: A significant stepping stone in 2012 for Jason as he saw extensive action on defence for the first time in his CFL career.
 He posted a career-high with six defensive tackles including four vs Winnipeg on Aug 24/12 and also had a career-best seven total tackles in that win over the Bombers.
 Jason finished second on the club with 16 special teams tackles with at least one in 12 games.

-2008-2012: Jason joined the Lions in 2008 after being selected in the third round of the CFL Draft and had an immediate impact on special teams.
-Over the past five seasons, Jason has had more special teams tackles than any other CFL player with 118 and no season with less than 14.
+2008-2013: Jason joined the Lions in 2008 after being selected in the third round of the CFL Draft and had an immediate impact on special teams.
+Over the past six seasons, Jason has had more special teams tackles than any other CFL player with 135 and no season with less than 14.
+He is second all-time in special teams tackles for the Lions with 135 (Sean Millington leads with 140) and ranks 17th in CFL history.

-Jason’s totals pulled into a tie with Kelly Lochbaum for number two all-time on the Lions for special teams stops.
-He led the CFL in the category in 2008, finished second in 2009 and was only out of the top four in the category once in his first four CFL seasons.
+Only five CFL players have ever had more consecutive 10+ ST Tackle seasons and Jason will be trying to make it seven straight in 2014.
+He led the CFL in the category in 2008, finished second in 2009 and has been out of the top four in the category once in his first four CFL seasons.

 West Division All-Star: 2009